 We also encourage you to take the opportunity to use the upload photo option when you’re filling out the online form (or send us one afterwards).
 Pick a photo that best depicts yours spot.
 It can include you or your group at your spot, or just the spot.
 The photo will show up with your listing and in the little bubble of your spot marker on the map!

-The forms below have been developed to provide easily adaptable templates for municipalities and Clean Programs to use.
-We will post the final versions here as municipalities, the County, and Clean Programs adopt them for their own!
+Need to develop a form for your municipal volunteer program or new Clean Group?
+The forms below have been developed to provide easily adaptable templates for municipalities and new Clean Programs to use.